benoit-liquet/COMBSS-R-VIGNETTE/Low_dimensional_example.md

 source("Function-for-combss-github.R")
 ```

-@Benoit
+From Houying to Benoit
-- Error message with cov.X function, or will cov function do the same job?
+- Error messages with cov.X function, will cov function do the same job?
 Maybe a package is missing?
-- Function noise.compute.from.SNR is missing
+- There are a few functions are missing such as noise.compute.from.SNR, ADAM.COMBSS, predict.COMBSS

 Generate data from a true model
 -------------------------------